 In this instance, the overall principle is that revenue is recognized to the extent that each of the vendor’s performance obligations has been satisfied.

-To calculate the amount of revenue that must be recognized, ASC 606 permits either an output method or input methods to be used.
+To calculate the amount of revenue that must be recognized, ASC 606 permits either an output method or input method to be used.
 An output method results in revenue being recognized based on direct measurement of the value of goods or services transferred to date.
-Input methods result in revenue being recognized based on measures such as resources consumed, costs incurred or machine hours.
+Input methods result in revenue being recognized based on measures such as resources consumed, costs incurred, or machine hours.

 If the answer is “no” to all the questions listed above, then the entity transfers control at a point in time.
 The entity should then recognize revenue at a point in time at which it transfers control of the good or service to the customer.